Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/subscriptions.md

 1. In the list of services, select a service.
 1. Click the Knowledge Bases button (the book spines).

-    Any knowledge-base subscriptions attached to service will be displayed in a list.
+    Any knowledge-base subscriptions attached to the service will be displayed in a list.
 You can go straight to the subscribed knowledge base by clicking the eye icon.